piygr/s6erav1/README.md

 -----

 # Session 6 Assignment - Part 2
-Modle to detect handwritten digits, trained on MNIST dataset of 60,000 images.
+Model to detect handwritten digits, trained on MNIST dataset of 60,000 images.

 **Goal is to create a model with**
 - 99.4% validation accuracy